 Using a hardened workstation configuration for administering your Azure cloud services, Virtual Machines, and applications can help you avoid numerous risks and threats that can come from remotely managing critical IT infrastructure.
 Both Azure and Windows provide mechanisms that you can employ to help protect and control communications, authentication, and client behavior.

-The following resources are available to provide more general information about Azure and related Microsoft services, in addition to specific items referenced in this paper:
+The following resources are available to provide more general information about Azure and related Microsoft services:

 - Securing Privileged Access - get the technical details for designing and building a secure administrative workstation for Azure management

 - Microsoft Trust Center - learn about Azure platform capabilities that protect the Azure fabric and the workloads that run on Azure